lcallarec/live-chart/README.md

 ```
 ### Controlling refresh rate

-By default, the chart is rendered every `100ms` or very time a new data point is added.
+By default, the chart is refreshed every `100ms` or very time a new data point is added.
-If it doesn't fit your needs, you can adjust the rate.
+If it doesn't fit your needs, you can adjust the refresh rate.
 The lower, the smoother.

 ```vala
 var chart = LiveChart.Chart();